jquery-archive/PEP/README.md

 React supports pointer events natively [since version 16.4.0](https://reactjs.org/blog/2018/05/23/react-v-16-4.html), but does not include polyfills to avoid an increase in bundle size.

-PEP works fine with React 16.4 and higher, but if you want to use pointer events with React < 16.4 check out [the `react-pointable` npm module](https://www.npmjs.com/package/react-pointable) which introduces a declarative `&lt;Pointable /&gt;` component.
+PEP works fine with React 16.4 and higher, but if you want to use pointer events with React < 16.4 check out [the `react-pointable` npm module](https://www.npmjs.com/package/react-pointable) which introduces a declarative `<Pointable />` component.

 ## Why Pointer Events?